VirtusLab/besom/website/docs/compiler_plugin.md

 title: Compiler plugin
 ---

 Besom compiler plugin is a tool that helps to avoid common mistakes when writing Pulumi programs in Scala.
 It is recommended to use it in all Pulumi programs written in Scala.

-Currently the plugin provides the following features:
+Currently, the plugin provides the following features:
 - It makes it a compile error to try to interpolate Output values in standard Scala string interpolators.

 :::info